Russian opera's Galina Vishnevskaya dies at 86

 The Soviet authorities forced the singer and her husband Rostropovich to flee the country in 1974 for supporting Nobel prize-winning dissident writer Alexander Solzhenitsyn.

-She lived, performed and directed opera in the United States and France until 1982 and then wrote the autobiography "Galina", criticising the Soviet authorities in 1984 after returning home.
+She lived, performed and directed opera in the United States and France until 1982 and then wrote the autobiography "Galina", criticising the Soviet authorities in 1984.

 She is famed for her roles in such opera classics as Giuseppe Verdi's "Aida", Tchaikovsky's "Eugene Onegin" as well as Giacomo Puccini's "Tosca" and "Madame Butterfly".

-Vishnevskaya opened her own opera centre in Moscow in 2002, which has since trained a number of international stars.
+Vishnevskaya returned home after the collapse of the Soviet Union and opened her own opera centre in Moscow in 2002, which has since trained a number of international stars.
 She remained artistic director until her death.

 (Reporting by Nastassia Astrasheuskaya, editing by Paul Casciato)

-Note: (This story was corrected in paragraph eight to remove reference to return to Russia.)